About the conference

 Submission formats

-will be up to 15 minute presentations, with or without accompanying slides.
+Papers will be up to 20 minute presentations.
 Proposals may have multiple authors, but should have a maximum of two speakers.
-Papers may be pre-recorded, but authors should be available during the session for questions and answers.
 Where possible, papers should relate to the conference sub-themes listed above, but can also relate to other topics pertinent to the conference theme.

-Interactive workshops are up to 2 hour practical sessions focused on the themes of the conference.
+Interactive workshops are up to 1.5 hour practical sessions focused on the themes of the conference.
 All workshop proposals should clearly demonstrate a high level of interactivity and audience participation.
-Workshops may utilise virtual networking spaces, online collaborative tools and may also include breakout groups.

-are discussions engineered for smaller groups that may focus on a specific theme, offer opportunities for networking, and facilitate peer-to-peer experience sharing.
+Roundtables are 1 hour discussions engineered for smaller groups that may focus on a specific theme, offer opportunities for networking, and facilitate peer-to-peer experience sharing.
 Submissions should include details of a moderator and up to four speakers.

-Provocations have a moderator and up to four ‘provocateurs’ to deliver short (no more than 5 minutes) verbal presentations on a single theme, and then discussions will open up to members of the audience.
+Provocations are 1 hour sessions that have a moderator and up to four ‘provocateurs’ to deliver short (no more than 5 minutes) verbal presentations on a single theme, and then discussions will open up to members of the audience.
 This format is a way to interrogate an issue from different perspectives, and as the title suggests, these perspectives should offer an intellectual challenge to assumed or accepted norms.

 Submission guidelines